CaelRowley/brickblock-backend/README.md

 npm run flow
 ```

+## Logging
+For logging I used 'Winston'.
+This will output logs of a specified level to the console in a human readable format.
+Log files will also be generated for the logs in JSON format to allow them to easily be imported into other apps for data processing.
+The logger is also linked up with [sentry](https://sentry.io) which will read the logs and can provide useful information and data metrics about the logs.

 ## Docker
 There app is dockerized, and the Dockerfile builds the app in production mode for the automated deployments